olimorris/persisted.nvim/README.md

-  follow_cwd = true, -- change session file name to match current working directory if it changes allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading telescope = {
+  follow_cwd = true, -- change session file name to match current working directory if it changes allowed_dirs = nil, -- table of dirs that the plugin will auto-save and auto-load from ignored_dirs = nil, -- table of dirs that are ignored when auto-saving and auto-loading ignored_branches = nil, -- table of branch patterns that are ignored for auto-saving and auto-loading telescope = {
     reset_prompt = true, -- Reset the Telescope prompt after an action? mappings = { -- table of mappings for the Telescope extension